Medigap Supplement Plan G

 So why am I confident that Plan G will become the most popular plan in years to come?

-Let's take a look at Medigap Plan G. Plan G covers everything that Plan F covers except for the part B deductible.
-Here’s a detailed chart of the benefits of Medigap Plan G:
+Let’s take a look at Medigap Supplement Plan G. Plan G covers everything that Plan F covers except for the Part B deductible.
+Here’s a detailed chart of the benefits of Medigap Supplement Plan G: 2

-But why do they say that Medigap Plan G is better than Plan F?
-On paper, the difference may seem clear, but there are a number of reasons why Medigap Plan G might better than Plan F. Let’s pit them against each other and do a Plan F vs Plan G face off and find out which is the best medicare gap insurance.
+But why do they say that Medigap Supplement Plan G is better than Plan F?
+On paper, the difference may seem clear, but there are several reasons Medigap Part G might better than Plan F. Let’s pit them against each other and do a Plan F vs Plan G face off and find out which is the best medicare gap insurance.

 Medigap Plan F vs Plan G